JustAnyones/Plugin-creator-website/docs/docs/guides/biomes.md

 ```json
 "grounds": ["$mygroundid", ...]
 ```
-Note that in either way you will have to make sure that the object you are referring to was defined before.
+Note that in either way you will have to make sure that the draft you are referring to was defined before.

 ## Tree and decoration (building) spawning